 READ ALSO: Florence to Bologna Travel Info & Best Things to Do in Bologna

 Day 8: Florence to Venice & explore Venice

 The second part of this 2-week Italy itinerary takes you to northern Italy.
 The next stop is Venice, just about 2.5 hrs from Florence by train.
 Venice is one of the most unique cities in the world and so no Italy trip itinerary would be complete without visiting here!

 If you take a train early in the morning, you’ll be in Venice by noon, which leaves you plenty of time to get acquainted with the city and see some of the main highlights.
 We recommend spending 2 nights here, so you have 1.5 days, plus two evenings in Venice.
 Venice is magical at night – the city is so pretty and you can appreciate it so much more without all the day tourists around.

 On your first day, you could tick some of the must-see places on your Venice bucket list.
-One of the musts is St. Mark’s Square and Cathedral, and the other – Doge’s Palace, just next door.
+One of the musts is St. Mark’s Square and Cathedral (one of the most beautiful churches in Italy), and the other – Doge’s Palace, just next door.
 Needless to say, these are very popular attractions, so also here you have to book your tickets (or tours) in advance.

 TIP: We recommend a tour like this that covers some of the musts in the most efficient way.
 Ideally, opt for an afternoon tour, so that you don’t have to rush in order to get there on time.